 Smothered Chicken….Moist and tender chicken breasts are drenched in a luxuriously creamy bacon and mushroom sauce.
 It is irresistibly delish!
 Come pull up a chair and enjoy some ultimate comfort food!

-This was one of those times when family dinner was actually…peaceful.
-If you have a 4 and a 2 year old you know what I’m talking about when I say that peaceful, cooperative family dinners a fairly rare occurrence.
-But this time was…bliss.
-Both kids were so engrossed in the meal, so contented, that my husband and I were actually able to enjoy the meal ourselves.
-We looked at each other with smiles of satisfaction and I had to wonder whether he was in my dream or I was in his.
-Wow, if only family dinner could always be like this!
+A few years ago when I made this Smothered Chicken for the first time I marveled at how our family dinner was actually peaceful.
+Our normally rambunctious 4 and 2 year old kids were so engrossed in the meal, so contented, that my husband and I were actually able to enjoy the meal ourselves – imagine that!
+If only family dinner could always be like this!
 Both of our kids asked for seconds and our 4 year old remained at the table for a full 7 minutes after everyone else was done, savoring every last morsel.
-I made a mental note: Serve Smothered Chicken…every night.
-(If only it were that easy – HA!)
+I made a mental note: Serve Smothered Chicken every night, ha!

 Let’s get started!

-Heat the skillet with the bacon grease over medium-high heat, make sure the pan is good and hot, then add the chicken and sear both sides until browned.
-Transfer the chicken to a plate and set aside.
-Leave the browned bits on the bottom of the pan – that’s what’s going to add a lot of glorious flavor to the sauce!
+Heat the oil in a large skillet over medium-high heat.
+When the pan is hot, add the chicken and sear both sides until browned.
+Transfer to a plate and set aside, leaving the browned bits in the bottom of the pan – that’s going to add a lot of great flavor to the sauce.

 Add the mushrooms and cook until the mushrooms are soft, 3-4 minutes.

 Add the garlic and cook for another minute.